OmkarPathak/pygorithm/docs/Geometry.rst

 The named argument "degrees" or "radians" may be passed in to rotate this vector by the specified amount in degrees (or radians), respectively.
-If both are omitted, the first unnamed argument is assummed to be the amount to rotate in radians.
+If both are omitted, the first unnamed argument is assumed to be the amount to rotate in radians.

 Additionally, the named argument "about" may be passed in to specify about what the vector should be rotated.
 If omitted then the first unconsumed unnamed argument is assumed to be the vector.
-If there are no unconsumed unamed arguments then the origin is assumed.
+If there are no unconsumed unnamed arguments then the origin is assumed.

 Examples: